Grain-Free Dog Food and Cardiomyopathy – What We Know

 What is DCM, and what causes it?

-DCM is a condition in which the heart becomes enlarged and results in a decreased ability to pump blood effectively.
-As mentioned before, there is a known relationship between DCM and low taurine levels, but DCM can also be caused by various factors including genetics, age and weight.
+DCM is a heart condition that results in a decreased ability to pump blood effectively.
+As mentioned before, we know there is a relationship between DCM and low taurine levels, but DCM can also be caused by various factors including genetics, age and weight.

 A common issue reported to the FDA included low taurine levels in the blood of dogs with DCM.
 Dogs are able to make enough taurine themselves, as long as sulfur amino acids (methionine and cysteine) are sufficiently provided in the diet.
 Taurine supplementation is also an effective way to reverse DCM.